 CURRENT_USER() functions can

-be used to see the difference between the connecting user and the account whose
+be used to see the difference between the connecting user (the

-privileges apply during the current session.
+current session (the proxied user).
 For the example just

 described, those functions return these values:

-mysql> SELECT USER(), CURRENT_USER(); +-------------------------+--------------------+ | USER() | CURRENT_USER() | +-------------------------+--------------------+ | empl_external@localhost | employee@localhost | +-------------------------+--------------------+
+mysql> SELECT USER(), CURRENT_USER(); +------------------------+--------------------+ | USER() | CURRENT_USER() | +------------------------+--------------------+ | employee_ext@localhost | employee@localhost | +------------------------+--------------------+

-WITH clause that names the
+WITH clause that names the proxy-supporting

-authentication plugin may be followed by an
+authentication plugin is optionally followed by an

 format of the authentication string depends on how the plugin

 intends to use it.
 Consult the documentation for a given plugin